aleksitappura/robin/posts/how-the-updated-gaming-stack-affects-game-design-live-streaming.md

 ### Live Streaming

-Live streaming is the broadcasting of live video on streaming platforms such as Twitch, Mixer, or Huya**.** Modern live streaming got its start in 2007 with the introduction of Justin.tv, where founder Justin Kan largely focused on [lifecasting](https://en.wikipedia.org/wiki/Lifestreaming#Lifecasting) before later finding product-market-fit with the platform’s gaming section.
+Live streaming is the broadcasting of live video on streaming platforms such as Twitch, Mixer, or Huya.
+Modern live streaming got its start in 2007 with the introduction of Justin.tv, where founder Justin Kan largely focused on [lifecasting](https://en.wikipedia.org/wiki/Lifestreaming#Lifecasting) before later finding product-market-fit with the platform’s gaming section.
 This gaming section spun out in 2011 and became Twitch.
 Today, Twitch has 15 million monthly active users who watch an average of 700K+ hours of content each month spread across a wide variety of gaming-related (and non-gaming) streams that can be categorised as follows:

 1. Esports tournaments organised by independent (e.g. [ESL](https://www.eslgaming.com/)) or publisher-run (e.g. [Overwatch League](https://www.overwatchleague.com/en-us/)) esports leagues;
 2. Casual gameplay and community engagement, usually by major streaming persona/creators; and